josephwright/achemso/README.md

-# `achemso` - Support for submissions to American Chemical Society journals
+# `achemso` - American Chemical Society journal style

 ## Description

-The `achemso` bundle provides a LaTeX class file and BibTeX style file in accordance with the requirements of the American Chemical Society (ACS).
-The files can be used for any documents, but have been carefully designed and tested to be suitable for submission to ACS journals.
+The `achemso` bundle provides a BibTeX style file following the requirements of the American Chemical Society (ACS), and a package to pass settings to the BibTeX style.
+It also includes a class which was used for submission support in the past.

-The bundle also includes the `natmove` package.
-This package is loaded by `achemso`, and provides automatic moving of superscript citations after punctuation.
+All of this material is largely of historical interest and is retained for stability.
+For new material, the `biblatex` style `chem-acs` is available for bibliographies, and a short template for the ACS website is better suited to submission.

 ## Author